The Angie House

 The Angie House is Benjy Davis Project's second studio album.
 It was released on September 27, 2005.
+The album was recorded in Bogalusa, Louisiana at Studio in the Country.
 The album title refers to the small town of Angie, Louisiana where the band lived communally while working on the album.
 The album's third track, "Do It With The Lights On", became an instant hit throughout the band's collegiate fan base and is often the closing number in their live performances.

 Track listing

 All songs composed by Benjy Davis.